jjans5/organoid_morphogens_GRNs/tests/README.md

 ## Test Results

-Test results are stored in the `test_results*/` subdirectories for reference.
+Test results are generated during test runs but are not stored in the repository to keep it clean.
+Results will be created in temporary directories during testing.

 ## Running Tests